Saturday, May 31 Jacksonville Beach, Florida

 |Now – March 13

 |March 14 – April 30

-The 2nd annual NEVER QUIT Battle for the Beach is scheduled for 11:30am, Sunday, May 4, 2013 in front of Quality Suites, Jacksonville Beach, Florida.
+The NEVER QUIT Battle for the Beach is scheduled for 2pm, Saturday, May 31, 2014 in front of Quality Suites, Jacksonville Beach, Florida.

 It will feature six-person teams in one of the most amazing physical fitness challenges.